ratwolfzero/Chladni_Figures/README.md

    - The resulting superposition (modulated by γ) roughly captures the richness of real Chladni patterns.
    While the simulation assumes a nearly single-frequency drive (like a bow), γ mimics real-world plate imperfections that broaden resonances, causing several nearby modes to be excited simultaneously.

-   - The title displays the current driving frequency and the eigenfrequency of the **closest resonant mode(s)**. **Important:** the resulting pattern is a *superposition* of all significantly excited modes at frequency `f`.
-A small `γ` results in a pattern dominated by one mode, while a large `γ` blends several modes into a more complex, often asymmetric pattern.
+   - The title shows the driving frequency and the frequency of the most dominant mode.
+The displayed pattern may be a single mode or a superposition of multiple modes, with the strongest contributions near resonances.
+At other frequencies (e.g., when manually moving the frequency slider), the plate still responds, but the patterns do not represent true Chladni figures.

 2. **Approximation and Model Choice:**